datastax/spark-cassandra-connector/doc/10_embedded.md

   - If your sbt project is configured to run IT configs
 - Easily write and run a Spark Streaming app using
   - Apache Kafka streams (including an embedded Zookeeper), all with no Ops work involved
-  - Twitter streams (needs the 4 auth credentials required by Twitter)
   - And of course Cassandra but you currently need to spin up a local instance: [Download Cassandra latest](http://cassandra.apache.org/download/), open the tar, and run `sudo ./apache-cassandra-*/bin/cassandra`

 ## The Code